 - Apply appropriate parental controls to all devices: www.saferinternet.org.uk and www.internetmatters.org

 - Discuss your expectations about the types of content and information they should share online, rules relating to adding friends and meeting people in real life.

-- How to be secure online such as by using safe and strong passwords.
-You can visit www.getsafeonline.org.uk for more advice
+- Do they understand how to be secure online, by using safe and strong passwords.
+You can visit www.getsafeonline.org.uk for more advice.

-If you are worried that your child is at risk of harm or criminal offence has been committed then you can report your concerns to the Police or Children’s Social Care.
+If you are worried that your child is at risk of harm or a criminal offence has been committed, then you can report your concerns to the Police or Children’s Social Care.
 Please do not notify suspicious profiles of your actions, as this could enable them to delete material which might be required for any Police investigations.
-You can contact Police via 101 or via 999 if there is an immediate risk to a child’s safety you can also contact Children’s Social Services on 0208 5836600.
-You can also report online sexual abuse to CEOP by visiting www.ceop.police.uk and using the “Click CEOP” reporting button
+You can contact Police via 101 or via 999 if there is an immediate risk to a child’s safety you can also contact Children’s Social Services on 020 8583 6600.
+You can also report online sexual abuse to CEOP by visiting www.ceop.police.uk and using the “Click CEOP” reporting button.

 Here are some websites for further information about E-Safety: